History of Powerball in Timeline

 January 19, 2014: PowerPlay Modified

-January 22, 2014: Variable Power Play Returns
+January 22, 2014: Return of Variable Power Play Option

 October 2014: Puerto Rico Joins Powerball

-In October 2014, Puerto Rico joined Powerball.
+In October 2014, Puerto Rico joined Powerball, becoming the first mainly Spanish-speaking jurisdiction to offer the game.

-October 4, 2015: Powerball Format Change
+October 4, 2015: Powerball Format Changes

 October 7, 2015: Payouts Released

-2015: End of Illinois Lottery Drawings on WGN-TV
+2015: Illinois Lottery Drawings End on WGN-TV

-2016: Puerto Rico Not in Mega Millions
+2016: Puerto Rico Still Not Part of Mega Millions

 As of 2016, Puerto Rico had not joined Mega Millions.

-April 2, 2020: Starting Jackpot Reset Due to COVID-19
+April 2, 2020: Powerball Jackpot Reset Due to COVID-19 Pandemic

 On April 2, 2020, the Powerball starting jackpot amount was temporarily reset from $40 million to $20 million due to the COVID-19 pandemic.

-On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Monday, in addition to Wednesday and Saturday, and a new Double Play option was added.
+On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Mondays in addition to Wednesdays and Saturdays, and a new Double Play option would be added.

-August 23, 2021: Addition of New Monday Draws
+August 23, 2021: New Draw Schedule

-March 16, 2022: Powerball Drawing Delay
+March 16, 2022: Powerball Drawing Delayed

-November 7, 2022: Record Jackpot Drawing Delayed
+November 7, 2022: Powerball Drawing Delayed

 2022: Record-Breaking Jackpot

-On July 19, 2023, a single ticket purchased in Los Angeles, California, was the only winner of a $1.08 billion Powerball jackpot.
+On July 19, 2023, a single Powerball ticket purchased in Los Angeles, California, was the only winner of a $1.08 billion jackpot.

-On October 11, 2023, a single ticket purchased in Frazier Park, California, was the only winner of a $1.76 billion Powerball jackpot, the second-largest in U.S. lottery history.
+On October 11, 2023, a single Powerball ticket purchased in Frazier Park, California, was the only winner of a $1.76 billion jackpot, the second-largest in U.S. lottery history.